jamerst/AutoTag/README.md

 "windowsSafe": false                    // Remove any invalid Windows file name characters
 ```

-## Known Issues
+## Moving away from TheTVDB
-- **v3.1.0 and above use TheMovieDB as the TV metadata source instead of TheTVDB.
-This is due to the declining quality of metadata, and TheTVDB's free API being deprecated in favour of a paid model.**\
+**v3.1.0 and above use TheMovieDB as the TV metadata source instead of TheTVDB.** This is due to the declining quality of metadata, and TheTVDB's free API being deprecated in favour of a paid model.

 Unfortunately there are many differences in the episode numbering between TheTVDB and TheMovieDB, so you may have to manually rename some files in order for them to be found on TheMovieDB.
-In the long term this is a good thing as the numbering on TheMovieDB generally makes much more sense than TheTVDB.
+In the long term this is a good thing as the numbering on TheMovieDB generally makes much more sense than TheTVDB, and is a much friendlier community.
-- Some movie filenames may not parse correctly.
-To fix this you may have to remove extra information from the filename, keeping just the title and year should allow the name to successfully parse. **Please create an issue if you encounter problems, this will help to improve the parsing.**

 ## Download
 Downloads for Linux, macOS and Windows can be found [here](https://github.com/jamerst/AutoTag/releases).